Stowaway rat delays Indigo flight to Delhi by three hours

 Some shocked fliers quickly informed the cabin crew, who halted take-off and called in ground staff.

-All the passengers on the aircraft were evacuated while a search operation – lasting more than an hour and a half – combed through the jet in search of the rodent, NDTV reported.
+All the passengers on the aircraft were evacuated while a search team combed through the jet in search of the rodent, in an operation that lasted more than an hour and a half, NDTV reported.

 The plane finally took off around 6pm, touching down in Delhi just after 7pm.